moikot/gluino/README.md

 ```

 ### Queue resource client
 The queue resource client can be used to get access to a resource and perform  operations with it.
-A resource client is created using IMessageQueue.createClient during its creation the client gets added to the resource clients list of the queue and automatically removed when it goes out of scope.
+A resource client is created using IMessageQueue.createClient.
+During its creation the client gets added to the resource clients list of the queue and automatically removed when it goes out of scope.

 ```cpp
   colorClient = messageQueue.createClient("SenderId", Color::TypeId());